crescolincs/entrance/content/living-and-working/index.md

 socialImage: 'living-working-header.png'
 sector: living-working
 seoDescription: >-
-              Lincolnshire is thriving.
-Our diverse region offers beautiful places to make live and enjoy a superb quality of life.
-Our major industries are high-growth and future-focused, presenting solid opportunities for career success and future prosperity.
-And our educational institutions are specialised and high-performing – preparing the next generation for a changing, technology-focused world.
+              Lincolnshire is a thriving region offering beautiful places to live; a superb quality of life; jobs in growing, future-focused industries; and high-performing schools, colleges and universities.
 ctaarrowclrdark: '#80244e'
 ctaarrowclrlight: '#dd898e'